College & Career Center

 Community Service / Work Experience

 While not required for graduation, many students at Paly volunteer in the community.
 To learn more, please see: Community Service.
-For additional questions, please contact Karla Larson.
+For additional questions, please contact Jen Fernandez.

 Fee Waivers for SAT, ACT, AP, & College Applications